x-dl/esp8266-server-component/README.md

 to be continue...
 ## Bug fixed Timeline
 ### 2021.10.6
-Add the latest demo to the repo.
+Add the latest demo to the repo.<br>
-Changed the way consumers copy data up to the bit machine
+Changed the way consumers copy data up to the bit machine,and fix the metaphysics bug